LocationWadeshwar, Maharashtra, India

 DocumentationViresh Mhatre, Anushka Contractor, Maansi Hathiwala, Prajish Vinayak

-From the architect.
+Text description provided by the architects.
 Designed in dialogue with the priest and the people from surrounding villages the temple design is a collaborative effort.

 Built through ‘Shramdaan’ (self build) by the villagers, this temple was constructed on a shoestring budget, using a local stone as a primary building block because of its availability from a quarry within 200 meters from the temple site.